51

 Department: Social Sciences

-I am a lecturer in Social Sciences at 51, teaching across Criminology and Policing programmes.
+I am an Assistant Professor in Social Sciences at 51, teaching across Criminology and Policing programmes.
 I am also a practitioner with extensive experience in mental health care and education.
 I have experience of working with women who have experienced trauma, often relating to domestic violence and also those involved in the criminal justice system.
 This practitioner experience working with disadvantaged and marginalised groups informs my teaching and research.

 Sophie Mitchell